 "The Community Benefit program is a crucial part of the District's mission to provide healthcare services to all who live within its boundaries," continued Zoglin.
 "Through a thorough assessment of needs, a careful selection of partners and rigorous reporting requirements, we can ensure that healthcare gaps are being filled and critical services are being provided to those who need them most."

 A comprehensive overview of the District budget and community benefit plan can be found on the District web site.
-A similar overview on the hospital's budget and Community Benefit plan can be found on the hospital's web site.
+A similar overview on the hospital's budget and Community Benefit program can be found on the hospital's web site.

 Also signaling the start of the new fiscal year, the District Board of Directors elected its new officers, which will take effect July 1.
 Patricia Einarson, MD, will be the incoming Board Chairman, taking over for John Zoglin.
 Julia Miller will become the next Vice Chair, and Dennis Chiu will become the new Secretary.